hammad-ulhassan/post-app/README.md

+# 🚨 LOGIN PAGE NOTICE

+> ⚠️ **When the frontend app starts, you will first see a login page.
+Just click the `Login` button to proceed — no email or password is required.**

+---

 # 🧩 Blog Dashboard – Full Stack Application

 A modern full-stack blog dashboard built with **React (Vite + TypeScript)** for the frontend and **Node.js + Express + TypeScript** for the backend.